Compare 2026 rent-control caps. Ten jurisdictions, one table. Statute-linked. Updated 2026-04-25.

-RentCeiling covers California, Los Angeles, Oregon, New York City, Washington DC, and Saint Paul.
-Two more (Montgomery County MD, Washington State) land next.
+RentCeiling covers California, Los Angeles, San Francisco, Berkeley, Oregon, New York City, Washington DC, Saint Paul, Montgomery County MD, and Washington State.
 Below: every 2026 cap, formula, notice period, overcharge remedy, and coverage carve-out — head-to-head.

 Side-by-side